jcmoraisjr/haproxy-ingress/README.md

 Use `--verify-hostname=false` argument to bypass this validation.
 If used, HAProxy will provide the certificate declared in the `secretName` ignoring if the certificate is or is not valid.

+### watch-namespace

+By default the proxy will be configured using all namespaces from the Kubernetes cluster.
+Use `--watch-namespace` with the name of a namespace to watch and build the configuration of a single namespace.